Human Rights Standards for Conservation (Part III)

 - What are the grievance mechanisms available to peoples and communities in cases of violations of their human rights?

-The results were published prior to the World Parks Congress in Sydney in November 2014 as a three-part series of discussion papers that will serve as an empirical basis for developing an accessible "Guide to Human Rights Standards for Conservation".
+The results were published in the run-up to the World Parks Congress in Australia in November 2014 as a three-part series of discussion papers that served as an empirical basis for developing a set of conservation standards.

-The third in the series is "Human Rights Standards for Conservation, Part III: Which Redress Mechanisms are Available to Peoples and Communities Affected by Conservation Initiatives?".
+The third in the series was "Human Rights Standards for Conservation, Part III: Which redress mechanisms are available to peoples and communities affected by conservation initiatives?".
 Using the case of the Endorois people in Kenya to highlight challenges involved, it summarises the strengths and weaknesses of the mechanisms available, giving particular attention to non-state mechanisms since these are widely applicable in different country contexts.

 Non-state redress mechanisms include international human rights systems (United Nations, Inter-American, African, European), financial institution processes, corporate accountability mechanisms, and participatory systems such as the IUCN Whakatane Mechanism.